 Determining Your Hearing Eligibility Date

->

-> When someone’s license is revoked, the Secretary of State sets a hearing eligibility date.
+When someone’s license is revoked, the Illinois Secretary of State sets a hearing eligibility date.
 The driver can only have a hearing on or after that date.

->

-> The purpose of this is to ensure the driver spends some period of time being revoked.
+The purpose of this is to ensure the driver spends some period of time being revoked.
 They are typically not immediately available for a hearing.
 The eligibility date can be found on the driving abstract.

->

-> Many drivers run into the problem of getting a new traffic case – typically Driving While License Suspended or Revoked (DWLS/R) – while waiting for their eligibility date.
+Many Illinois drivers run into the problem of getting a new traffic case – typically Driving While License Suspended or Revoked (DWLS/R) – while waiting for their eligibility date.
 Of course, this means they now have an open case and are again ineligible (even after their eligibility date).
-If the driver is then convicted of DWLS/R, their eligibility date will be extended our to a later date in the future.
+If the driver is then convicted of DWLS/R, their eligibility date will be extended out to a later date in the future.

->

-> The deck is stacked against a driver with a suspended or revoked driver’s license.
+The deck is stacked against a driver with a suspended or revoked driver’s license.
 The process is confusing and difficult to navigate.

 This is likely the first time you have ever dealt with a situation like this.
 Our office works on these things everyday.